Chang-Yu-Chang/emergent-coexistence/README.md

     - `isolates1.csv` is the mapping file for 65 isolates
     - `pairs_freq_human.csv` is the human count result of the coculture images
     - `community_ESV/` contains the otu table, metadata, and ESV taxonomy originally published in Goldford et al 2018 (DOI: 10.1126/science.aat1168) and curated in Vila et al 2020 (DOI: 10.1038/s41396-020-0702-7), retrieved from Zenodo (DOI: 10.5281/zenodo.3817698)
-    - `growth_rate/` contains the monoculture growth rate data  published in ref Estrela et al 2022 (DOI: 10.1016/j.cels.2021.09.011) and retrieved from Zenodo (DOI: 10.5281/zenodo.5510318)
+    - `growth_rate/raw_data_growth_curves` contains the monoculture growth curve data partially published in ref Estrela et al 2022 (DOI: 10.1016/j.cels.2021.09.011) and retrieved from Zenodo (DOI: 10.5281/zenodo.5510318).
+A total of 132 strains was measured
     - `OD/` contains the OD data measured in the pairwise competition experiments, including the OD of both monocultures and cocultures
     - `sanger/` contains the raw 16S rRNA Sanger sequences of isolates
-- `temp`: includes processed CSV.
-The file name is numbered corresponding to the script that generates it.
+- `temp`: includes processed tabular data in CSV.
+The file name is numbered corresponding to the script that generates it
     - `00c-communities.csv` is the mapping file for 12 communities
     - `00c-isolates_ID.csv` is the mapping file for 65 isolates
     - `00c-pairs_freq_ID.csv` is the mapping file for 477 pairwise competition experiments
     - `06-isolates_epsilon.csv` contains the OD, CFU, epsilon of 65 isolates
     - `06-pairs_T0.csv` contains OD-to-CFU at T0 for 477 cocultures
     - `06-pairs_T8.csv` contains CFU counts at T8 for 459 cocultures
-    - `07-pairs_boots.csv` is the bootstrapped the T0 and T8 pairwise data
+    - `07-pairs_boots.csv` is the resampled T0 and T8 pairwise data
     - `11-isolates_16S.csv` includes the Sanger sequences of 65 strains
     - `12-isolates_RDP.csv` includes the RDP taxonomy of 65 strains
     - `13-communities_abundance_T0.csv` is the community composition of T0 environmental samples.
 It is used to generate FigS1A